-In this article, we look at what BYOD is, why a BYOD policy is important, and what elements form the essential blueprint of a BYOD policy.
+In this article, we look at what BYOD is and why a BYOD policy is important.
+We also look at what elements form the essential blueprint of a BYOD policy.

 What Is BYOD?

 The term Bring Your Own Device (BYOD) has been around since 2004 when it was first coined as an expression.
-With BYOD, employees can bring and use their personally owned laptops, tablets, sometimes USB drives and smartphones to work and use them for work-related activities.
+With BYOD, employees can bring and use their personally owned devices to use for work purposes.
+Devices such as laptops, tablets, sometimes USB drives and smartphones.
 The activities could be accessing company emails and information, connecting to the company network, and accessing company apps and data, and using their own device to solve work problems.
 Smartphones are the most popular BYOD device.

 The benefits of BYOD underpin why it has become so popular.
 For example:

 – Convenience.
-We now have more personal devices and that these devices have the capacity to do many of the things that work PCs would have done.
-Most people, for example, now bring at least their own smartphone to work.
-LaptopsDirect research found that 84 per cent of British employees now use their smartphones at work.
-The same research showed that those in the marketing, information and communications, creative and photographic industries (and within professional services) are the top smartphone users.
-Also, many businesses, particularly smaller ones, have simply come to rely on the fact that employees’ own devices are available for work use.
+We now have more personal devices that we carry around with us on a daily basis.
+These devices have the capacity to do many of the things that work PCs would have done.
+Most people, now bring at least their own smartphone to work.
+LaptopsDirect research found that 84% of British employees now use their smartphones at work.
+The same research showed that those in the marketing, information and communications, creative and photographic industries are the top smartphone users.
+Many small businesses have come to rely on the fact that employees’ own devices are available for work use.

 – Increased Productivity.
-Employees often work faster (with less training needed) using their own devices and, therefore, becoming more productive.
+Employees often work faster (with less training needed) using their own devices, therefore, becoming more productive.

 – Costs savings.
 For example, a much-quoted Cisco report from 2016 estimated that with a BYOD policy in place, companies save an average of $350 per year.